altyaper/conekta-elixir/README.md

 ```

 ## Test
-If you want to add something new, make sure all the tests passes before making a PR
+If you want to add something new, make sure all the tests pass before making a PR
 ```elixir
 mix test
 ```